Steven Beale: Departure (2008); sexuality and Lucy's disappearance

-Reintroduction and fourth departure (2016–2017)
+Reintroduction and death (2016–2017)

 It was announced on 2 May 2016 that Sidwell had returned to filming as Steven as part of an explosive storyline.
 Sidwell revealed that as there were plans for Jacqueline Jossa to return in the role of Lauren Branning, it meant there was an opportunity for Steven to return as well.
 Sidwell said of his return, "I was happy to be asked back, it was the right time for me and the right time for the character.
 Enough time has passed for Steven to come back and have a different input and impact.
 It feels fresh.
 Steven has had enough time to grow up and change dramatically."

 On 5 August 2017, it was revealed that one character out of Lauren Branning (Jacqueline Jossa), Louise Mitchell (Tilly Keeper), Bex Fowler (Jasmine Armfield), Ben Mitchell (Harry Reid), Keegan Baker (Zack Morris), Shakil Kazemi (Shaheen Jafargholi) and Steven would be leaving the show.
 On 9 August, the character was revealed to be Steven.
 An EastEnders spokesperson said: "Aaron Sidwell is part of one of the big upcoming storylines and we can confirm, following dramatic scenes to be aired later this summer, he will be leaving the show.
 We wish Aaron all the very best for the future."